Rocky Mountain Flight Training Center (RMFTC) NEW MEMBER INFORMATION

 WHEN are your introductory flights offered?
 How long are they and how much do they cost?

-of instruction.
-1 on the ground learning the aircraft systems and pre & post flighting, and
+of instruction--1 hour on the ground learning the aircraft systems and pre & post flighting, and

-1 hour of flight instruction, with a student pilot’s logbook endorsed by the instructor.
+1 hour of flight, with a student pilot’s logbook endorsed by the instructor.
+Price is calculated on actual aircraft flight time, fuel, and instructor time.

 WHEN are RMFTC Ground School classes offered?